Our hospital continuously works toward patient centered care and advanced technology.

 By focusing on these two key elements we believe that we improve the lives and health of our community every day!
 Our radiology unit routinely uses full-field digital mammography to better detect and diagnose early stages of breast cancer.

-Women ages 40 and older with an average risk for Breast Cancer should should get mammograms every year.
+- Women ages 40 and older with an average risk for breast cancer should get mammograms every year.

 All women should be familiar with the known benefits, limitations, and potential harms linked to breast cancer screening.
 They also should know how their breasts normally look and feel and report any breast changes to a health care provider right away.